Layan002/Mechanical-task4-designing-gears-and-simulating-them/README.md

+# What is the task?
+The task is to design 4 gears to make the first gear rotates 18 times to make the last gear rotate once

 # SolidWorks

 open new file -> part -> right-click on the part -> hidden tree items -> Equations -> manage Equations